grafana/alloy/docs/sources/tutorials/send-logs-to-loki.md

 ### Fourth component: Write logs to Loki

-Copy and paste this component configuration below the previous component in your `config.alloy` file:
+Copy and paste this component configuration below the previous component in your `config.alloy` file.

 ```alloy
   loki.write "grafana_loki" {